 What Is Narcissistic Personality Disorder (NPD)?

-NPD vs. Narcissistic Traits
+NPD Vs. Narcissistic Traits

-Someone can have narcissistic traits and not meet the criteria for personality disorder.
+Someone can have narcissistic traits and not meet the criteria for a personality disorder.
 Just because a person has similar attributes, they won’t necessarily be a narcissist.
 The threshold for diagnosis is high, and the symptoms must cause distress and impairment in critical areas of life.
 It is currently estimated that about 5-6% of the population is diagnosed with NPD.1

 Types of Narcissistic Personality Disorder